-Vetting is the process undertaken prior to the opening of the fair when a team of experts from the UK, Europe and the USA checks the items being offered for sale.
-Once the fair has started, sold stock is replaced daily and the fresh items are vetted before each morning’s 11am opening.
+Vetting is the process undertaken prior to the opening of the fair when a team of experts check the items being offered for sale.
+Once the fair has started, the sold stock is replaced daily and the fresh items are vetted before each morning’s 11.00am opening.

 What are the vetters looking for?

-The Vetting Committees check each item for authenticity, date and condition, the details given on each item’s label are also checked.
+The Vetting Committees check each item for authenticity, date and condition to make sure the details on the label are accurate.

 Who are the vetters?

-The team comprises dealers (some exhibiting and some not), museum curators, auction house specialists and restorers split into thirty two committees.
+The team comprises of dealers (some exhibiting and some not), museum curators, auction house specialists and restorers split into thirty-two committees.